sim2000dg/omds_project/README.md

-# Optimization Methods for Data Science Final Project
-## Data Science @Sapienza
+# Optimization Methods for Data Science Final Project, Data Science @Sapienza

 This repository contains the following:
 - The `implementation` package, with sub-packages dedicated to Kernel-based Support Vector Machines and Multilayer Perceptron Networks + Radial Basis Function Networks.